-In this Section, we implement a practical demonstration of how the X3D pathway can be used to aid in the visualization and publication of complex, multidimensional datasets in Astrophysics.
+In this section, we implement a practical demonstration of how the X3D pathway can be used to aid in the visualization and publication of complex, multi-dimensional data sets in astrophysics.
 Although the X3D pathway does not rely on specific software per se, software is certainly still required to exploit and implement it.
-Hence, this Section is also intended as a mean of providing complete and realistic scripts and step-by-step instructions to the interested reader.
-All the scripts are available in a dedicated Github repository17, and for legacy purposes, a DOI was tied to the release v0.9 of the repository (DOI:10.5281/zenodo.31953; Vogt 2015) using Zenodo.
-We set our focus on two specific tools: the MAYAVI18 module in PYTHON (Ramachandran & Varoquaux 2011, used for the initial 3-D plotting of multidimensional datasets and the export to the X3D file format), and $BLENDER^{19}$ (for the creation of high-end movies & animations and 3-D printable models).
+Hence, this section is also intended as a means of providing complete and realistic scripts and step-bystep instructions to the interested reader.
+All of the scripts are available in a dedicated Github repository17, and for legacy purposes, a DOI was tied to the release v1.0 of the repository at the date of publication of this article (http://dx.doi.org/ 10.5281/zenodo.45079).
+We set our focus on two specific tools: the MAYAVI18 module in PYTHON (Ramachandran & Varoquaux 2011; used for the initial 3D plotting of multidimensional data sets and the export to the X3D file format) and BLENDER19 (for the creation of high-end movies and animations and 3D printable models).

-The structure and content of the material inside the v0.9 release of the Github repository associated to this article is described in detail in Appendix A. The different scripts and sets of instructions provided in the repository are not discussed in details in the core of this article, aside of a general description, as such a description is not of direct importance to the concept of the X3D pathway itself.
-Furthermore, these scripts represent only one (among a few equivalent) ways to implement the X3D pathway, so that describing specific examples in details would unjustifiably emphasize specific software.
+The structure and content of the supplementary material to this article is described in detail in the Appendix.
+The different scripts and sets of instructions provided are not discussed in detail in the core of this article, as their description is not of direct importance to the concept of the X3D pathway itself.
+Furthermore, these scripts represent only one (among a few equivalent) ways to implement the X3D pathway, so that describing specific examples in detail would unjustifiably emphasize specific software.